 The discipline is highly attuned to the ethical implications of its work.
 Previous generations of researchers have been accused of taking advantage of native peoples by using their knowledge for their own ends.
 Indigenous people are understandably wary of outsiders learning their traditions and using them to profit from, for example, the development of pharmaceuticals.

 Contemporary ethnobotanists strive to work alongside indigenous communities for mutual benefit.
-For example, Resident Research Associate Grace Lloyd Bascopé works in close collaboration with the members of the Yucatán Maya communities where she conducts her research.
-Her work focuses on how on-going changes in the Yucatán, such as diminishing corn cultivation, impact construction of Yucatec Maya cultural identity.
+While not herself an ethnobotanist, Resident Research Associate Grace Lloyd Bascopé is a medical and environmental anthropologist who has worked in both the Maya world and in the southern plains of the United States to better understand the relationship between indigenous people and plants.
+She works in close collaboration with the members of the Yucatán Maya communities where she conducts her research and focuses on how on-going changes in the Yucatán, such as diminishing corn cultivation, impact construction of Yucatec Maya cultural identity.*

 Use of Plants in Hispanic Communities

 Two upcoming events associated with the Garden’s four-week celebration of Hispanic Heritage, ¡Celebramos!, provide insights into two different Hispanic cultures use plants.